MichaelCurrin/docker-quickstarts/basic.md

 # Basic
-> How to create and manage containers **without** using a `Dockerfile`
+> How to create and manage containers from the shell - **without** using creating any files

+## Intro

+### The shell approach approach
-A quick way to get started with a container is to choose one specific to an OS, download the image and create a container for it.
-In this simple case, there is no app, there are no custom dependencies.
-You can do what you like in the container.
+A quick way to get started with a container is to choose one specific to an OS, download the image and create and run a container for it - all from the shell.
+In this simple case, there is no app to run and there are no custom dependencies.
+You can do what you like in the container to install and run things and start over if you don't like it.

-If you want a more complex setup for an app and its dependencies or you want to package your setup for someone else to use, then look at the [examples](/examples/) section of this project.
-That deals with using a `Dockerfile`.
+### When can I use a Dockerfile?

+It is a good idea to start with handling a container using the commands here without worrying about creating any files yet.
+Then later you can move to the file-based approach, where commands you run by hand in the shell are now in a recipe which can be reproduced easily by you or someone else - anyone with the `Dockerfile`.
+This recipe is the `Dockerfile` - useful if you have a few or many image build steps such as setting up an app and its dependencies.

+See [examples](/examples/) section of this project if you are interested in that.

 ## Create a Linux container